The Simpsons Guy: Development

 The idea of a crossover with The Simpsons was first suggested while the thirteenth season of Family Guy was being planned out.
 Executive producer Richard Appel received Family Guy creator Seth MacFarlane's approval and input after brainstorming ideas.
-Appel then asked for permission from Simpsons executive producers Matt Groening, James L. Brooks and Al Jean to use their characters.
-This was approved; Appel was previously a writer-producer on The Simpsons for four seasons, and retained his former colleagues' trust.
-Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, and Hank Azaria guest star as their Simpsons characters, but Harry Shearer, the final main cast member of The Simpsons, was unavailable due to scheduling conflicts.
-When asked about how he felt about the crossover, Shearer replied, "Matter and anti-matter."
+Appel then asked for permission from The Simpsons executive producers Matt Groening, James L. Brooks and Al Jean to use their characters.
+This was approved; Appel was previously a writer-producer on The Simpsons for four seasons and retained his former colleagues' trust.
+Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith and Hank Azaria guest star as their Simpsons characters, but Harry Shearer, the final main cast member of The Simpsons, was unavailable due to scheduling conflicts.
+When asked about how he felt about the crossover, Shearer replied, "Matter and anti-matter".

-Family Guy writers pitched several storylines for the crossover, including one in which the Griffins stay with Lenny and Carl and never meet the Simpsons, and another one in which their whole series is revealed to be a figment of Ralph Wiggum's imagination.
+Family Guy writers pitched several storylines for the crossover, including one in which the Griffins stay with Lenny and Carl and never meet the Simpsons and another one in which their whole series is revealed to be a figment of Ralph Wiggum's imagination.
 When the final script was read to the show's staff, Appel expressed his concern about the length of the episode.
 MacFarlane said that Fox would be happy to make it an hour long.
 Supervising director Peter Shin, a former layout artist on The Simpsons, spent time adjusting the Griffins to the specifications of Springfield—changes included dimming the whites of their eyeballs so they would not look too bright—and animating the eight-minute fight between Peter and Homer.
 Appel said there are no plans to do a sequel to the episode, but stated that "by season 43 of The Simpsons and season 27 of Family Guy, someone who's looking at a blank board is going to say, 'Well, the Griffins went to Springfield... what if the Simpsons went to Quahog?'
-And more heads will explode at Fox."
+And more heads will explode at Fox".